Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

 A Request to Alter Contract, also sometimes called a Letter Request to Alter Contract, is a short document that allows for one party to a contract to request a change or amendment from the other party.
-A Request to Alter Contract isn't the actual alteration document for the contract - in other words, it's not the piece of paper that will actually change the underlying agreement - it's just the first step for a party to open negotiations about when an existing contract needs to be changed or an addition needs to be made.
+A Request to Alter a Contract isn't the actual alteration document for the contract - in other words, it's not the piece of paper that will actually change the underlying agreement—it's just the first step for a party to open negotiations about when an existing contract needs to be changed or addition needs to be made.

 This document can be used in any situation where a party to a contract would like to request an alteration of the contract from the other individual who signed it.

 In this document, the party's names and contact information (like address and email address) will be entered.
 Then, basic details of the contract will be entered, such as the date it was signed and its subject matter.
 Finally, the specifics of the requested alteration will be entered.